Showing posts with label christmas story. Show all posts

 “Not entirely.”

 The mother, a pretty young woman, held up her baby for all to see.
-His features were reflected by candlelight.
+His features were glowing in the candlelight.
 He was asleep.
 Adorable.
 He appeared so tiny and fragile, snugly wrapped in a single blanket.

 “He came to save the world,” the angel told me.
 “To suffer and die for all of us.”